-An in-toeing or pigeon-toed gait is observed when the foot or leg rotates inward.
+An in-toeing or pigeon-toed walking is observed when the foot or leg rotates inward.
 This can be noticed on either one or both legs, and can occur from birth or can start to appear through childhood development.
-Parents often notice an in-toeing gait when their child is active with sports or sometimes even just watching them as they are walking.
+Parents often notice in-toeing walking when their child is active with sports or sometimes even just watching them as they are walking.
 Concerns often arise when first noticing this positioning, or when pain or not keeping up with other kids becomes apparent.

 In-toeing is due to one of three reasons (or a combination)